‘Days Of Our Lives’: Brady And Nicole Get Closer – Could Deimos Kiriakis Soon Be History On ‘DOOL’? [Spoilers]

 DOOL spoilers are ahead.
 Do not continue reading unless you want to know the details on what to expect on the long-running soap opera.

 Last week on Days Of Our Lives, Nicole Walker ended up getting arrested.
 She stabbed a man, but in her defense, she thought she was saving Deimos Kiriakis from being killed.
 Brady also convinced Chloe to finally tell Nicole the truth about baby Holly.
-Both Deimos and Brady want to help Nicole beat the criminal charges she is facing and reunite with her with baby Holly.
+Both Deimos and Brady want to help Nicole beat the criminal charges she is facing and reunite her with baby Holly.
 However, the men will have very different ways of going about it.

 As fans recall from Friday’s episode of DOOL, Deimos spoke to Chloe at the hospital.
 In a final attempt to get her to do the right thing, he seemed to be making Chloe think about her choices.
 Unfortunately, he switched gears and ended up making her angry.
 He suddenly told Chloe that she didn’t have a chance of winning in court and that Holly would end up being forcibly removed from her care.
 Then, he threw in that the judge would give the baby to him and Nicole.
 This is the reason why Chloe is keeping Nicole from Holly, because of Deimos Kiriakis.
 It seems that he may have made things even worse.